- This event has passed.

 We have the power to nurture a growth mindset—the belief that success comes from effort—and not a fixed mindset—the notion that people succeed because they are born with a gift of intelligence or talent.
 We also have the power to support all students’ academic achievement and fluency regardless of the content area, assessment, or outcome expectation.

 Students need individualized strategies that allow them to own standards that propel them to the 1300 Lexile level of informational text mastery.
 All students deserve personal reading and writing strategies that empower them and increase their motivation to learn.
-Join us for an interactive session led by Dr. Debi Crimmins, Vice President of Customer Advocacy for Achieve3000, and learn how adaptive digital literacy scaffolds support a growth mindset and the grit needed to accelerate informational text proficiency.
-This edWebinar is designed for all K-12 educators, librarians, literacy leaders, and administrators.
-There will be time at the end of the presentation for Dr. Crimmins to answer your questions.
+Watch this recorded session led by Dr. Debi Crimmins, Vice President of Customer Advocacy for Achieve3000, and learn how adaptive digital literacy scaffolds support a growth mindset and the grit needed to accelerate informational text proficiency.
+This recorded edWebinar is designed for all K-12 educators, librarians, literacy leaders, and administrators.

 About the Presenter